Housing at Smith College: Ada Louis Comstock: 1910–1926

 In 1910, Seelye's long presidency came to an end and Marion LeRoy Burton took his place.
 In 1912, Burton hired Ada Louis Comstock to be the new dean of students and she continued in the position into the presidency of William Allan Nielson.
 During her time as dean of students, Comstock made it her goal to reform the housing at Smith.
 Comstock believed that Smith needed to create a democratic environment where students could socialize with each other regardless of economic background, and she saw the housing system as the chief impediment to her goal.
-In order to ensure that students of all backgrounds mixed, Comstock convinced the college to acquire several large homes on Elm Street and to build large dormitories, creating the ten dorms that made up the Georgian, red-brick Quadrangle.
-These new dorms departed sharply from earlier Smith houses with large elegant gathering spaces on the first floor and on the upper floors small cubicle-like rooms lining the central hall.
+In order to ensure that students of all backgrounds mixed, Comstock convinced the college to acquire several large homes on Elm Street and to build large dormitories, designed by John W. Ames, Edwin Dodge, and Karl S. Putnam, creating the ten dorms that made up the Georgian, red-brick Quadrangle.
+These new dorms departed sharply from earlier Smith houses with large elegant gathering spaces on the first floor and on the upper floors small cubicle-like rooms lining the central hall, and began a new tradition of honoring Smith faculty and alumni through naming.
 The design was motivated only partially by Smith's concern for creating a democratic social life.
 The design was also created to combat the longstanding fear that if students spent too much of their social life unsupervised in private bedrooms that their close female friendships might form into dangerous lesbian bonds.